DRP Shops vs. Independent Body Shops: Which Is Better for You?

 Can my insurance company force me to use a DRP shop?

 No. Car owners in all 50 states have the legal right to choose any body shop.
-Insurers can recommend preferred shops but cannot require them or reduce payments for choosing a non-network facility.
+Insurers can recommend preferred shops but can't require them or reduce payments for choosing a non-network facility.

 Are DRP shops lower quality than independent shops?

 Not necessarily.
 Many DRP shops do excellent work.
-The concern relates to structural incentives; DRP agreements may pressure shops to prioritize speed and cost; but individual shop quality varies widely in both categories.
+The concern is about structural incentives—DRP agreements may push shops toward speed and cost over thoroughness.
+But individual shop quality varies widely in both categories.

 Will my claim take longer if I choose an independent shop?

 It may.
-DRP shops have streamlined insurer communication that speeds approvals.
+DRP shops have streamlined communication with insurers that speeds approvals.
 Independent shops work through standard channels, which can add time.
-Many car owners find the trade-off worthwhile for additional advocacy.
+Many car owners find that trade-off worthwhile.

 Conclusion